makkahwi/development-resume/README.md

 # My Resume Website

-7th version of my entrepreneurship resume website, Next.js & typescript based with Firebase APIs
+7th version of my development resume website, Next.js & typescript based with Firebase APIs

 ## To Do